Kannav02/DialectMorph/README.md

   ```

 - m (--model)
-  This command is one of the optional arguments and can be used with the main command to specify the model that you want to be used to fetch the request , by default the model is `llama3-8b-8192`
+  This command is one of the optional arguments and can be used with the main command to specify the model that you want to be used to fetch the request , by default the model is `llama3-8b-8192` for Groq and `gemini-1.5-flash` for Gemini

   **BE CAREFUL TO ONLY USE A MODEL NAME THAT EXISTS AFTER YOU USE THE LM OPTION OTHERWISE THE PROGRAM WILL THROW AN ERROR**